Maurizio Molinari: Editor-in-chief of La Stampa and la Repubblica

 On 26 November 2015, Molinari is nominated new editor-in-chief of the Turin daily La Stampa, replacing Mario Calabresi, who was heading to Rome to take the place of Ezio Mauro as editor-in-chief of La Repubblica.
 The president of EXOR, John Elkann, chooses Molinari over the deputy editor Massimo Gramellini, and flanks him with Massimo Russo (former editor of Wired Italia) as co-director.
 In December 2017, Molinari became editorial director of GNN, the Gedi News Network that includes La Stampa, Secolo XIX and the local papers of the former Finegil Group.
 On 23 April 2020, he became editor-in-chief of la Repubblica.

 On 17 July 2021, his newspaper, la Repubblica, had the infamous "Hunt for the non-vaccinated.
 They are 17 million more" on its front page.
 In November 2021, Molinari was attacked by Maria Zakharova, spokeswoman for the Kremlin's Ministry of Foreign Affairs, because of a news analysis about Putin's grip on the European Union.
 "Russian President Vladimir Putin poses a hybrid threat", wrote Molinari, "generating parallel crises to grip the European Union in a vice".
 Zakharova called Molinari's analysis "a delicious absurdity".
 Decode39 noted that in denying accusations, the Kremlin confirms its whole line from Ukraine to natural gas.

 On 9 April 2024, Molinari was distrusted by the editorial staff of La Repubblica following a series of disputes.
 The no-confidence was motivated by Molinari's decision to eliminate 100,000 copies of the Affari&Finanza insert following an article unpopular with the newspaper's ownership and subsequently replaced, as well as a prior editorial management that saw the divestment of parts of the editorial group, an editorial line close to business and industrial interests, and pro-Israeli foreign political positions.

 These actions generated discontent among journalists and readers, culminating in the no-confidence motion passed with 164 votes in favour and 55 against.

-Participation to Bilderberg and WEF meetings
+Participation in Bilderberg and WEF meetings

-Maurizio Molinari was a participant of the 2017 Bilderberg Meeting, as noted in the official website of the Bilderberg group, which publishes the list of participants, as well as of the 2019 and 2020 WEF Annual Meeting.
+Maurizio Molinari was a participant in the 2017 Bilderberg Meeting, as noted in the official website of the Bilderberg group, which publishes the list of participants, as well as of the 2019 and 2020 WEF Annual Meeting.